AthenaDecisionSystems/athena-owl-demos/docs/build_sol.md

 pip -r ibu-backend/src/requirements.txt
 ```

-*

 ### Build the object model for decision service

 The decision service exposes an REST API with an Open API document.
-From this document it is easy to get the data model and create Python Pydantic object.
-Here are the steps
+From this document it is easy to get the data model and create Python Pydantic objects from it.
+Here are the steps:

 1. Access the ODM Developer Edition console at [http://localhost:9060/](http://localhost:9060/), select he decision server console
 1. Navigate to the RuleApp > Ruleset in the `Explorer` tab that you want to call: